featured image

 const project: CollectionEntry<'projects'> = await getEntry('projects', 'simple-router');

-// TypeScript knows all these fields exist:
+// TypeScript knows all of these:

 project.data.title // string